Properly trimmed nails are an important part of dog grooming that is often overlooked.

 Best Nail Clippers for Small Dogs and for Larger Breeds

 It is important to buy the appropriate nail clippers for the job, or should I say dog.
 In other words, if your clippers are too big and bulky they can be difficult to manage on small dogs.
-Here is a Small Dog Nail Clipper for dogs up to 40 Pounds.
+Here is a Small Dog Nail Clipper.

 And for toy breeds or puppies you might prefer the Li’l Pals Nail Green Trimmer for Extra Small Dogs.